Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 * Wizard will set the configurations required for this ERP.

-* To know detail description of each configuration variables [click here](/wizard-installation/)
+* To know the details of each configuration variables [click](/wizard-installation/)

 #### Miscellaneous

-If you are unable to generate PDF on server, create a folder fonts inside storage folder.
+If you fail to generate PDF on server, create a `fonts` folder into the storage folder.